rmmoul/jQuery.on-off.js/README.md

 This script requires jQuery to also be included

-No need to call any this script, it will run after the page loads and take care of preloading the hover state images, and do the swap.
+No need to call anything for this script, just include it will run after the page loads and take care of preloading the hover state images, and do the swap.

 Credits: I'm not sure who first shared the \_on/\_off method used,